congnghia0609/ntc-ncrypto/README.md

 # ntc-ncrypto
-ntc-ncrypto is module node cryptography.
+ntc-ncrypto is a module node cryptography.

 ## Install